minprog/progbg2/overviews/3 Python/overview.md

 # Module 3: Python

 And now we're back to Python!
 You have already worked with this language in an earlier course.
-Before we get on with introducing lots of new stuff, let's
+Before we get on with introducing lots of new stuff, let's get reacquainted.

 ## Help